ptran32/beautiful-jekyll/_posts/2020-08-14-control-your-kubernetes-deployment-with-argo-rollouts.md

 ![argorollouts-canary screenshot](https://github.com/ptran32/ptran32.github.io/blob/master/_posts/img/08-argorollouts-canary.png?raw=true)

-If the application looks fine to you, you can now promote the rollout.
+If the application looks fine to you, you can now validate the rollout and promote it.
 ```
 kubectl argo rollouts promote my-app
 ```

-The upgade process continue following steps defined before.
+The upgade process continue following the steps we defined before.
 ![argorollouts-canary screenshot](https://github.com/ptran32/ptran32.github.io/blob/master/_posts/img/09-argorollouts-canary2.png?raw=true)

 ## Deploy a demo app with Blue Green

-To keep this post short, I'll review this part quickly
+To keep this post short, this part will be shorter than the previous one.

-Basically an initial blue green deployment is made of two pointers which point to a service:
+Basically a blue green deployment manifest looks the same than than the previous one.
+The main two values to retain are:
 - activeService(which point to the service of v1 of the app)
 - previewService(which point to the service of v2 of the app)

 Both are independant, and the switch from v1 to v2 is made by pointing the activeService to the replicaSet of v2.

-Create the v1
+**Create the v1 application**
 ```
 kubectl apply -f https://raw.githubusercontent.com/argoproj/argo-rollouts/master/examples/rollout-bluegreen.yaml
 ```

+Note that both services point to v1 for now, it's fine, because in a real world, we would only allow traffic to the active service.
 ![argorollouts-canary screenshot](https://github.com/ptran32/ptran32.github.io/blob/master/_posts/img/10-argorollouts-bluegreen.png?raw=true)

-Create the v2
+**Create the v2 application**

-Modify the manifest of v1 and change the image field from argoprof/rollouts-demo:blue to argoprof/rollouts-demo:green
+Modify the v1 manifest and change the image field to the new value.
+That's the lazy way to trigger an update, never do that in a real environment :)
 ```
-kubectl edit rollouts rollout-bluegreen (truncate output).
-By changing this value, it's gonna trigger an upgrade.
+kubectl edit rollouts rollout-bluegreen (truncated output).

 ...
 image: argoproj/rollouts-demo:green
 ...
 ```

-You should now have v1 and v2 running alongside
+You should now have v1 and v2 running alongside. (it's not obvious on the diagram, but each service points to one version of the app)
 ![argorollouts-canary screenshot](https://github.com/ptran32/ptran32.github.io/blob/master/_posts/img/13-argorollouts-bluegreen.png?raw=true)

 ![argorollouts-canary screenshot](https://github.com/ptran32/ptran32.github.io/blob/master/_posts/img/11-argorollouts-bluegreen.png?raw=true)